darioegb/angular-super-heroes/README.md

 - Used the json server to simulate the backend when working on draft functions.
 - Used storybook to document shared components, directives.
 - Used the light and dark theme per operating system so that it changes according to the user's configuration.
-- Used Workbox to manage the app as a PWA, caching resources, and using offline mode.
+- Used workbox to manage the app as a PWA, caching resources, and using offline mode.
 - The navbar also show if there is internet connection.
+- Used [ts-paths](https://www.typescriptlang.org/tsconfig#paths) and [barrels](https://basarat.gitbook.io/typescript/main-1/barrel) to improve imports in typescript files.

 ## Table of Contents